US Forex Brokers

-After going over dozens of reputable and trustworthy Fx broker, it was impossible to find any real difference in the services offered, the trading platform or the order placement process.
+After going over dozens of reputable and trustworthy Fx brokers, it was impossible to find any real difference in the services offered, the trading platform or the order placement process.

-Any legally entitled and fully compliant Fx internet broker must follow strict guidelines to ensure the safekeeping of the users money, the transparent management of their funds, and adequate orders placements.
+Any legally entitled and fully compliant broker must follow strict guidelines to ensure the safekeeping of the users money, the transparent management of their funds and adequate orders placements.

-Most Fx brokers segregate the users’ money from their own.
-The best Fx brokers disclosed the cost and fees for any order placement or opening position.
+Most brokers segregate the users’ money from their own.
+Reputable Forex brokers disclose the cost and fees for any order placement or opening of positions.

 The only differences found are related to their regulations and the restrictions those government agencies imposed over them.